No-Name-Yet-Exist/Conceptual-Topology/README.md

 # What is Conceptual Topology
-The conceptual topology analizes how words, concepts and meanings etc are consisted and change using category theory and vector such as word2vec.
-Currently Translation is ongoing.
+Conceptual Topology mainly analyzes how words, concepts, and meanings are structured and transformed, using tools from category theory and vector semantics such as word2vec.

+Conceptual Topology aims to provide a formal structure for meaning itself, bridging philosophy, linguistics, and mathematics.

+The translation is currently in progress; not all content is available in English yet.
+Please refer to the **Index** section for key definitions and core concepts.

-This github is originally meant to be a storage of the following account. https://note.com/xoreaxeax
+This GitHub repository serves as an archive for the following account: https://note.com/xoreaxeax